"A Really Bad Day" Will Never Be An Excuse For Killing 8 People

-On Tuesday night, Robert Aaron Long, a 21-year-old white man from Woodstock, Georgia, was taken into custody following a series of shootings that killed eight people — six of whom were Asian women.
-His first attack, at around 5 p.m., took place at Young's Asian Massage Parlor, about 30 miles north of Atlanta and 15 minutes away from Long's home.
+On Tuesday night, Robert Aaron Long, a 21-year-old white man from Woodstock, Georgia, in America, was taken into custody following a series of shootings that killed eight people — six of whom were Asian women.
+His first attack, at around 5pm, took place at Young's Asian Massage Parlour, about 30 miles (48 kilometres) north of Atlanta and 15 minutes away from Long's home.
 Less than an hour later, two more shootings in northeast Atlanta were reported.
 Long has confessed to all three attacks, according to Atlanta police.

 Long killed four people and injured a fifth at Young's Asian Massage in Acworth, Georgia.
 According to NPR, police then received a call about a robbery at Atlanta's Gold Spa, and when they arrived at the scene, they found three women dead.
 Immediately after, they were alerted to a third attack at the Aroma Therapy Spa across the street, where a fourth woman had been killed.
 Sgt.
 John Chafee, an Atlanta police spokesman, said it was "extremely likely our suspect is the same as Cherokee County's."